Mock Orange (band): Overview

 The first album released by Mock Orange was “Nines & Sixes” in 1998.
 In 2000, the band followed up with “The Record Play.”
 Produced by Mark Trombino (Pinback, Jimmy Eat World).

 In 2002, just after the release of the "First EP", the band's label, Dead Droid Records, was sued by George Lucas for copyright infringement.
 The suit resulted in the collapse of the label.

 Mock Orange performs Aug.
 10, 2016, at The Bishop Bar in Bloomington, Indiana.

 After this, Mock Orange returned to the studio, this time with producer J. Robbins (Dismemberment Plan, The Promise Ring).
 During this time the band performed alongside bands like Rogue Wave, Ted Leo, and Minus the Bear, and had live appearances on MTV2 and songs on shows like CSI Miami, MTV's Real World and ESPN.

 On September 9, 2008, Wednesday Records released Mock Orange's Captain Love.
 The record was recorded over the better part of a year in Nashville, Tennessee with producer Jeremy Ferguson (Be Your Own Pet, Josh Rouse).
 Punctuated by the engaging artwork of Kathleen Lolley (My Morning Jacket's Z).

 Mock Orange have also developed a significant following in Japan, touring the country five times with Japanese band, The Band Apart and releasing a split EP titled Daniels EP.
 2006 also saw the band making their European debut, touring in Germany, Spain, France and Switzerland.
 The UK portion of the tour was cancelled after the band's van was broken into in Spain.

-Mock Orange released their latest full-length album, Disguised As Ghosts, in 2011; it was released on Wednesday Records.
+Mock Orange released their latest full-length album, Disguised As Ghosts, in 2011 on Wednesday Records.
 The album was recorded by bassist Zach Grace with Jeremy Ferguson returning to help produce.
 The album has been released on both CD and vinyl.

 In 2016, the band signed with Topshelf Records (Braid, The Jazz June) to release their follow-up to "Disguised As Ghosts".
 According to Mock Orange's Twitter account, Alan Douches was recruited to master the album in late March.
 Described as a melding of their two conflicting past sounds, Put The Kid On The Sleepy Horse has a May 20, 2016 release date.